 Stroke survivors are at increased risk of fractures, mostly because of physical disability that predisposes to immobility, osteoporosis and falls [1,2].
 Observational studies have reported that people with depression who are treated with selective serotonin reuptake inhibitors (SSRIs) are also at increased risk of fracture, perhaps because of cognitive effects of SSRIs [3].
-However, conservational studies cannot establish whether SSRIs cause fractures because the association can be confound a by indication and other sources of systematic bias.
+However, o servational studies cannot establish whether SSRIs cause fractures because the association can be confound a by indication and other sources of systematic bias.
 Randomised controlled trials (RCTs) are the optimal method of minimising confounding and most other major sources of systematic error.

-A 2021 Cochrane review of SSRIs for stroke recovery identified 76 trials recruiting 13,029 patients [4].
-Three large, trials of fluoxether for an eke recovery (FOCUS, The Fluoxetine or Control Under Supervision trial), AFFINITY, Assessment of the retine in Stroke Recovery, and EFFECTs (Efficacy of Fluoxetine-a Randomised Controlled Trial in Stroke (FFFECTs) contributed almost half the patients [5-7].
-These three trials were designed using the same protocol and included bone fractures as prespecified outcomes.
-In the individual patient data meta-a alysis (IPF 1/1) of the combined data sets from FOCUS, AFFINITY and EFFECTS, guided by a published protocol I [2], rote reported that 2956 stroke patients, randomised at a mean of 6.6 days (SD3.6) after stroke onset, and a diluoxetine were more likely to sustain a bone fracture by 6 months than 2951 patients allocoled protocol (93 (3.15%)) vs 41 (1.39%)) [9].
-This suggests that fluoxetine is a causal factor in fractures after stroke
+A 2021 Cochrane review of SSRIs for stroke recovery identified 76 trials recruiting 13,029 patients

-When we wrote the protocol for the IPDM [8], we considered whether to include the other thats of SSRIs for stroke recovery identified for the Cochrane review [4], but most other trials were smally had important sources of bias, used SSRIs other than fluoxetine, or did not systematically report adverse events including fractures, so we restricted the IPDM to FOCUS, EFFECTS and AFFNITY.
+[4].
+Three large, trials of fluoxetine of or suck recovery (FOCUS, The Fluoxetine or Control Under Supervision trial), AFFINITY, Assessment of our retine in Stroke Recovery, and EFFECTs (Efficacy of Fluoxetine-a Randomised Controlled Trial in Stroke (FFFECTs) contributed almost half the patients [5-7].
+These three trials were designed using the same procological and included bone fractures as prespecified outcomes.
+In the individual patient data meta-a alysis (IPF /I) of the combined data sets from FOCUS, AFFINITY and EFFECTS, guided by a published prococological reported that 2956 stroke patients, randomised at a mean of 6.6 days (SD3.6) after stroke onset, one can additional additional report (Incomplete in Focus) [93 (3.15%) vs 41 (1.39%)) [9].
+This suggests that fluoxetine is a causal factor in fractures after stroke when we wrote the protocol for the IPDM [8], we considered whether to include the other fields of SSRIs for stroke recovery identified for the Cochrane review [4], but most other trials were small, had important sources of bias, used SSRIs other than fluoxetine, or did not systematically report adverse events including fractures, so we restricted the IPDM to FOCUS, EFFECTS and AFFNITY.